visgl/luma.gl/README.md

 - Ensure smooth integration in modern applications by leveraging the latest JavaScript language standards (ES6+) and build technologies (browserify/babel/npm etc).
-- Facilitate Shader Programming - Adapts techniques (such as [glslify](https://www.npmjs.com/package/glslify) that help developers efficiently create, organize and debug shader code.
+- Facilitate Shader Programming - Supports tools (such as [glslify](https://www.npmjs.com/package/glslify) that help developers efficiently create, organize and debug shader code.
 - No "magic" global state that gets in the way of interoperability.
 All